 Falabella has presence in a good part of Latin America, so the alliance with Ikea will give Europeans the tools to make their way in the region.
 The Swedish company is a furniture giant around the world, mainly in North America, Europe, and Asia.
 Its strength is the relatively low prices, achieved from an efficient supply chain and packaging, which delivers the unarmed products to the customer, which implies savings in transport, space, and assembly costs.
 As if that were not enough, the design has distinguished Ikea for its quality.

-The differences of the European and Latin American markets are remarkable, the size of the middle class is different, so the purchasing power has been a factor for which Ikea delayed its entry into the region.
+The differences of the European and Latin American markets are remarkable, the size of the middle class is different, so the purchasing power has been a factor for which Ikea delayed its entry IGNORE INTO the region.
 Other difficulties that the markets present are the tariff and non-tariff barriers to furniture, as well as the economic instability of countries such as Brazil, Argentina, and Mexico.
 This last case is important, since there is a possibility that Andrés Manuel López Obrador will be the next president, causing uncertainty among businessmen and investors.
 Added to this, it is the harsh negotiation of the Free Trade Agreement with the United States and Canada, which made Ikea more cautious.

 Not counting Mexico, Ikea has chosen the Pacific Alliance to open its first stores in South America, for its economic stability and sustained growth.
 In Falabella, Ikea found the ideal partner to open its new stores, due to its regional presence.
 Even with a future expansion to Mexico, Argentina, and Brazil, the same company is already present in these markets with different formats and with credit financing options through its own bank, something that Ikea values as a great asset.